oneapi-src/level-zero-spec/include/core/PROG.md

 ### Events
 The following code examples demonstrate how to use the event IPC APIs:

-1. First, the event pool is create, packaged, and sent on the sending process:
+1. First, the event pool is created, packaged, and sent on the sending process:
 ```c
     // create event pool
     xe_event_pool_desc_t eventPoolDesc = {